Ultrasurf: Evaluation

-In a 2007 study, Harvard University's Berkman Center for Internet & Society found UltraSurf to be the "best performing" of all tested circumvention tools during in-country tests, and recommended it for widespread use.
-In particular, the report found that UltraSurf effectively bypassed various forms of censorship and blocking, include IP block, DNS block, and keyword filtering.
-It was also the fastest tool during in-country tests, and was noted for being easy to use and install with a simple user interface.
-The report noted, however, that UltraReach is designed primarily as a circumvention product, rather than as an anonymity tool, and suggested that users concerned about anonymity should disable browser support for active content when using UltraSurf.

-A 2011 report by the U.S.-based human rights group Freedom House ranked UltraSurf fourth overall among censorship circumvention and privacy tools, as measured by a combination of performance, usability, support and security.
-In particular, the tool was recommended for users interested in downloading or viewing information, who required a relatively high degree of privacy, and who favored a fast connection speed.

 Some technologists have expressed reservations about the UltraReach model, however.
 In particular, its developers have been criticized by proponents of open-source software for not allowing peer review of the tool's design, except at the discretion of its creators.
 Moreover, because UltraReach operates all its own servers, their developers have access to user logs.
 This architecture means that users are required to trust UltraReach not to reveal user data.
 UltraReach maintains that it keeps logs for a short period of time, and uses them only for the purpose of analyzing traffic for signs of interference or to monitor overall performance and efficacy; the company says it does not disclose user logs to third parties.
 According to Jacob Appelbaum with the Tor Project, this essentially amounts to an example of "privacy by policy".